RX-N/PcBuild/README.md

 [GitHub Repository](https://github.com/RX-N/PcBuild/tree/main)

 ## Overview
-PcBuild is a mini-project designed to assist users in planning and visualizing their PC builds.
+Build My Rig is a mini-project designed to assist users in planning and visualizing their PC builds.
 With a focus on ease of use and flexibility, this project includes multiple features aimed at simplifying the process of selecting and matching PC components.

 ## Table of Contents
 - [Features](#features)